A Controversial New Study Claims That Late-Term Premature Babies Face Major Socioeconomic Disadvantages Throughout Their Lives

 A controversial new study has found that babies considered to be “late-term preemies,” or babies born between four to six weeks early, may suffer socioeconomic disadvantages for the rest of their lives.

-One reason was because late-term preemies were more likely to develop complications after birth, such as jaundice that lead to kernicterus, which could have a lifelong affect on their health.
+One reason was because late-term preemies were more likely to develop complications after birth, such as jaundice that lead to kernicterus, which could have a lifelong effect on their health.

 At the same time, other experts in the field were quick to express skepticism.
 One specialist from the Children’s Medical Center in New York noted that the standard of care for babies born in the 1930s and 1940s was far different than it is today — back then, babies born prematurely had a 40% mortality rate.
 A pediatrician based in Austin, Texas pointed out that in current times, babies born four to six weeks early receive much more aggressive treatment because much more is known about the conditions that can appear.
 Babies born prematurely were also more likely to receive early childhood therapy to confront any learning disabilities that could develop.
 Both physicians questioned the long-term value of the Finnish study.